bwz3rbot/Nanny-X/README.md

 This bot requires permission to post on any given sub.\
 The sub must allow crossposting.\
-The bot must be subscribed to every subreddit it will be submitting a cross-post to.
+The bot must be subscribed to every subreddit which it will be submitting a cross-post to.